BeyondPlanck I. Global Bayesian analysis of the Planck Low Frequency Instrument data: Instrument characterization

 Second, $\G$ additionally takes into account the digitization process that converts analog signals to digital bits stored on a computer.
 This process takes place in a so-called analog-to-digital converter (ADC).
 An ideal ADC is perfectly linear.
 Unfortunately, many real-world ADCs exhibit important imperfections, for instance in the form of smooth nonlinear conversion within given signal ranges, or, as for LFI, sharp jumps at specific signal or bit values.

 Overall, ADC errors are indistinguishable from gain fluctuations in terms of their direct impact on the recorded data.
 However, there is one critical difference between the two effects: While gain fluctuations are stochastic and random in time, and do not correlate with the sky signal, ADC errors are perfectly reproducible, and depend directly on the sky signal.
 Consequently, while the archetypical signature of unmitigated gain fluctuations are coherent stripes or large-scale features in the final sky maps, the corresponding unique signature of unmitigated ADC errors is an asymmetry in the amplitude of the CMB dipole along its positive and negative directions.
 This effect can be used to characterize and mitigate ADC non-linearity, as done both for \Planck\ LFI and HFI \citep{planck2016-l02,planck2016-l03,planck2020-LVII}.
+For a discussion of ADC corrections within the \BP\ framework, see \citet{bp25}.